RedisBloom/RedisBloom/docs/Bloom_Commands.md

     number.
 The actual degradation will depend on how far the limit has been exceeded.
 Performance will degrade linearly as the number of entries grow exponentially.

+Optional parameters:

+* **expansion**: If a new sub-filter is created, its size will be the size of the current filter multiplied by `expansion`.
+    Default expansion value is 2.
+This means each subsequent sub-filter will be twice as large as the previous one.

 ### Complexity